OSGeo/gdal/doc/source/drivers/raster/wld.rst

 WLD -- ESRI World File
 ================================================================================

-A world file file is a plain ASCII text file consisting of six values separated by newlines.
+A world file is a plain ASCII text file consisting of six values separated by newlines.
 The format is:

 .. code-block::